kprecise/epl-team-search-redux/README.md

 ### Match History
 A sub component of Team Detail, Match History is generated from the Team Detail dropdown selection.
 It displays a history of matches between the two selected sides, including dates and scores.

+### React FontAwesome
+A component called FontAwesome where cool isons can be specified via an object through props from it's massive library

 ## Quick Start

 ``` bash